 Our Inclusion & Diversity (I&D) Council steers the overall I&D strategy and drives activation of our I&D program.
 Co-chaired by the Co-CEOs, it comprises the Regional Presidents and Employee Resource Group leads.
 In addition, the five diversity pillars are sponsored by Executive Board members.

 The day-to-day responsibility for Human Rights at DSM sits with our Executive Vice President People & Organization, who chairs our Human Rights Steering Committee.
 This committee is responsible for the strategy and framework for managing human rights issues and is comprised of senior leaders from People & Organization, Sustainability, Legal, Procurement and Operations.
 These departments are further represented in the human rights working group who are responsible for the day-to-day implementation of our respect for human rights.

 Taskforce on Climate-related Financial Disclosures

 In her capacity as CFO, Ms. Matchett has appointed a finance executive to lead the efforts needed to address the recommendations of the Taskforce on Climate-related Financial Disclosures (TCFD).
-Senior leaders from various disciplines such as Finance, Risk Management, Sustainability, Insurances, Operations & Responsible Care and Sourcing worked on various initiatives in 2021 to expand physical and transition risk assessments, as well as continuing to embed climate-related risks into the overall risk management processes.
+Senior leaders from various disciplines such as Finance, Risk Management, Sustainability, Insurances, Operations and Sourcing worked on various initiatives in 2022 to expand physical and transition risk assessments to our business units and to our value chain, as well as continuing to embed climate-related risks into the overall risk management processes.
 For more information, see Note 3 Taskforce on Climate-related Financial Disclosures (TCFD) of the Sustainability statements.